-What are the features of effective residential electrical design?
+What are the important additions for effective residential electrical design?

-There are a number of features that indicate high quality electrical design in residential settings like student accommodation and residential homes.
+There are a number of features and design considerations that indicate high quality electrical design in residential settings like student accommodation and residential homes.
 These features include:

 - Plenty of outlets/wall sockets- In many properties there is often a severe lack of electrical sockets, and this leads to an overuse and over-reliance on extension cables.
 These can be an electrical safety as not only can the trialing wires case accidents, but these can easily be overloaded, resulting in electrical fires or shocks.
 Effective electric design will take this into account and remove the risk by adding more outlets in convenient and usable places.